pridner/Terms-and-conditions/README.md

 Message and data rates may apply based on your mobile carrier’s terms.

 Privacy Policy
-Your information will be handled in accordance with our Privacy Policy [Insert Privacy Policy Link].
+Your information will be handled in accordance with our Privacy Policy https://github.com/pridner/messaging-privacy-policy/blob/main/README.md.

 Cancellation/Opt-Out Instructions
 You can opt out of receiving SMS messages at any time by replying STOP to any message we send you.
 After you opt out of text messaging, you will receive one additional message confirming your request has been processed.